 After cleaning the inside of the vintage sewing cabinet, I decided that I didn’t want to paint all those little cubbies, drawers and doors.
 Once painted, I knew they wouldn’t work as well.
 I cut a piece of cardboard to protect the insides from paint.

 Other than cleaning, there was very little prep work done before painting.
 Painting upside down gives easy access to the underside of the feet and legs.

 I used my stand-by white paint, Polished Pearl.
 After painting, this vintage cabinet set for nearly 2 months of hot summer weather.
 I just couldn’t deal with the high temperatures of July and August.

-I think you’ll be amazed at the difference the Minwax Gel Stain makes on the inside of this sewing cabinet.
+You will be amazed at the difference the Minwax Gel Stain makes on the inside of this vintage sewing cabinet.

 This is after the gel stain.
 I used a rag on some spots, and a cheap chip brush in the smaller nooks and crannies.

 No need to scroll up and down, here is the before and after of the inside of the cabinet using the Minwax Gel Stain (Mahogany) over the existing finish.

 Make a new top for vintage sewing machine